Why study this subject?

 This qualification along with the skills learnt will enable you to move onto further education, training or employment in many health and social care related professions including childcare, social work, midwifery, working with individuals with disabilities and many more.
 It teaches a wide range of transferable skills such as research experience, debating and communication skills.

-BTEC Tec Award Health and Social Care is a popular and challenging course open to all.
+BTEC National Diploma Health and Social Care is a popular and challenging course open to all.
 This supports applications to a number of degree options at University, including further study in Social Work, Nursing, Psychology, Education Studies and more.

 Where can I find out more about this qualification?